 Delay in triggering

-The trigger doesn’t necessarily fire immediately when an email arrives.
-Power Automate checks for new emails at regular polling intervals, which can sometimes lead to delays of a few minutes between email arrival and flow execution.
+The trigger doesn't necessarily fire immediately when an email arrives.
+Power Automate checks for new emails at regular polling intervals, and the frequency depends on your license plan:

 Body format limitations